rcheetah/grav-plugin-elements/README.md

   # ...
 ```

 We could now access all the header variables that are set by these fields and build our title based on that.
-But if we have a normal use case we can just use the standard title rendering that will take all the standard settings into account
+But if we have a normal use case we can just use the standard title rendering that will take all the settings set by the title options into account:

 ```html
 {% extends "partials/element_base.html.twig" %}